 Historical Insight into the Baghdadian Jews of Bombay and the Sassoon SynagoguesBy Rabbi Ya’aqob Menashe

-Based on excerpts from the forthcoming book by M”I Mrs. Rachel Menashe, “The Baghdadian Jews in Bombay – Their Life and Achievements: A Personal and Historical Account”.
+Based on excerpts from the highly acclaimed book by M”I Mrs. Rachel Menashe, “The Baghdadian Jews in Bombay – Their Life and Achievements: A Personal and Historical Account”.
 More information may be found at http://www.BaghdadianJewsofBombay.com.

 David Sassoon’s migration to Bombay evolved as follows.
 Escaping from persecution in Baghdad by the extortionate governor Daoud Pasha, (Dawid) David son of Sheikh Sasson, managed to escape to Persia in 1829 after the payment of a huge ransom by his father.
 His father and family joined him there.
 Later, David Sassoon visited Bombay on a business matter.
 It was still an unhealthy settlement over 7 islands, but the British India Company had built a fort, around which the City of Bombay developed.
 Parsis, Hindus, Muslims, Sikhs, Europeans, Americans and others followed the development of the city, all of whom engaged in commerce, in freedom under the British flag.

 David Sassoon decided to migrate and arrived with his family in 1832.
 Over time, after a modest beginning, the business gradually developed.
 His two older sons joined him first.
 Individuals from Baghdad came on their own.
 Some remained and set up their businesses and families in Bombay.
 The Sassoon family were the leaders in the community, building textile mills, employing numerous workers, Jews and non-Jews alike.
 Albert (Abdallah) Sassoon, David’s eldest son, built the first docks in Bombay, called the Sassoon Docks.